 29) Unlike most animals, owls have three eyelids: one for blinking, another for sleeping, and a third for keeping their eyes clean.

 30) It has been scientifically proven that a pigeon can recognize people in photographs.
 No wonder, because over the centuries, man has entrusted them with such important tasks as delivering military secrets, important sports, and financial reports.
 It is less known that pigeons, in addition to spreading messages in some countries, participated in rescuing injured people at sea.

 31) Pigeons are among the most widespread birds in the world.
 It is estimated that there are about 28 million of them in Europe and that they are mostly distributed in cities.
 Their survival in urban conditions is explained by the lack of predators and constant access to food.
-Read more about the Pigeon Symbolism here.
+Read more about the pigeon meaning here.

 32) Researchers say that geese, ducks, and swans, which spend the winter in the swamps of northern Europe, are changing their migration habits due to rising temperatures.
 Finnish researchers have found that water birds delay their departure by up to a month compared to the past 30 years.

 33) The grip of the eagle is up to 10 Times Stronger than Humans.
 They can usually lift prey that weighs up to a couple of lbs but the largest types of eagles can lift prey up to around 5lbs.

 34) All ducks have highly waterproof feathers.
 A duck’s feathers are so waterproof that even when the duck dives underwater, the downy underlayer of feathers right next to the skin will stay completely dry.

 35) Ravens are one of the smartest animals; when it comes to intelligence, these birds rate up there with chimpanzees and dolphins.

 36) Crows go fishing using bait.
 The American crow is known to catch its own fish, for example, in some cases even using bread or other food as bait to lure fish closer, as captured in the video below.